-If you do not want Siri personalization to sync across your devices, you can disable Siri by going to Settings > [your name] > iCloud, and tapping to turn off Siri.
+If you do not want Siri personalisation to sync across your devices, you can disable Siri by going to Settings > [your name] > iCloud and tapping to turn off Siri.

 You can also restrict the ability to use Siri & Dictation altogether by going to Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps and tapping Siri & Dictation.